devrev/adaas-sdk/README.md

 #### v1.1.0

 - Support for sync from DevRev to external system.
+Known limitations: no support for loading attachments.

 #### v1.0.4